 All such aspects imply that thorough accessibility validation requires considerable effort for the number of elements and aspects that have to be checked.
 Thus, the interest in automatic support for this activity is continuously increasing, and stimulates further research and development in this area because of its potential to support the collection and analyses of data on the effective application of the accessibility guidelines, detect non-compliance in a consistent manner, and provide relevant information on how to address possible problems.
 At the same time, it is important to be aware that not all accessibility issues can be automatically detected, some of them require manual checking from accessibility experts, and subjective feedback is still important to consider.

-Another large scale evaluation is in progress its results will be made publicly available through a dashboard at Agid at the end of March 2023
+Another large scale evaluation has been carried at the end of March 2023, and its results have been made publicly available through a dashboard at Agid

 Project Coordinator: Fabio Paternò, fabio.paterno at isti.cnr.it